House of Braganza: Portuguese Braganzas

 Duarte Pio, Duke of Braganza, Head of the House of Braganza and recognized pretender to the Crown of Portugal since 1976.

 After the revolution of 1910, King Manuel II settled in England until his death in 1932.
 He was childless, and descendants of Miguel of Braganza (the usurper of 1826) claimed the throne.
-In 1922, the two (of the now four) branches of the House of Braganza allegedly negotiated an pact under which Manuel II named as his heir Duarte Nuno of Braganza, grandson of Miguel.
+In 1922, the two (of the now four) branches of the House of Braganza allegedly negotiated a pact under which Manuel II named as his heir Duarte Nuno of Braganza, grandson of Miguel.
 In 1942, Duarte Nuno, now Duke of Braganza, married a great-granddaughter of Emperor Pedro II of Brazil, uniting the two lines of the House.
 He remained the Braganza pretender until his death in 1976.

 In 1950 Portugal repealed the law of exile against the Braganzas, and Duarte Nuno moved to the country in 1952.

 Duarte Nuno was succeeded as pretender by his son, Duarte Pio of Braganza (born 1945).
 Duarte Pio served in the Portuguese Armed Forces and took the customary oath of allegiance to the Republic, but Portuguese monarchists recognize him as the pretender to the Portuguese throne.
 In 1995 he married Isabel de Herédia, a Portuguese businesswoman and descendant of Francisco Correia de Herédia, 1st Viscount of Ribeira Brava (a Vitalício title, meaning Life peerage).
 He worked actively in support of the independence of East Timor from Indonesia.

 Duarte Pio and Isabel have three children.
 Duarte Pio's oldest son is Afonso de Santa Maria, who bears the traditional titles of Prince of Beira (as heir apparent to the Portuguese pretender) and Duke of Barcelos (as heir apparent to the Duke of Braganza).
 He has a brother Dinis, Duke of Porto, and a sister, Infanta Maria Francisca.

 Prince Bertrand of Orléans-Braganza, Head of the Brazilian Imperial Family since the death of his older brother in 2022.

 Maria Pia of Saxe-Coburg and Braganza, who claimed she was an illegitimate daughter of King Carlos I of Portugal, began asserting that she was the heir to the throne from 1957.
 Allegedly, she adopted the Italian Rosario Poidimani, transferring her claimed rights to the Portuguese throne to him.